 top of page

-One of her first Associate Producer credits was for the Academy Award-nominatedSay Goodbye.
-She has also been honored with two Writers Guild of America Awards (nominated for a third), and other awards include a Cine Golden Eagle, Chris Plaque from the Columbus Film Festival, and Blue Ribbon from the American Film and Video Festival.
+One of her first Associate Producer credits was for the Academy Award-nominated Say Goodbye.
+She was honored with two Writers Guild of America Awards (nominated for a third), a Cine Golden Eagle, Chris Plaque (Columbus Film Festival), and Blue Ribbon (American Film and Video Festival).

 She has yet to return.